agoragames/saltstack-sandbox/README.md

   accept all incoming public keys from the minions.
 Note that this is insecure."

+## TODOs

+* Allow for configurable values for DOMAIN, BOX and BOX_URL for the `Vagrantfile` via environment variables.

 ## Copyright

 Copyright (c) 2013 David Czarnecki.
 See LICENSE.txt (MIT license) for